Date last updated: 7 July 2020

-If you decide that it is best for your children not to go to see their other parent, the courts would expect you to make alternative arrangements for staying in contact, such telephone, Skype, Face-time or other online contact.
+If you decide that it is best for your children not to go to see their other parent, the courts would expect you to make alternative arrangements for staying in contact, such as telephone, Skype, Face-time, or other online contact.

 Child Law Advice has more detailed legal advice relating to child contact arrangements in the current situation (scroll down to ‘Family Law FAQs’).